markosluga/kolla-fountain/README.md

 Deploys all the packages required to run kolla ansible and configures ansible and an all-in-one kolla deployment.
 Unless you are changing versions of kolla/ansible/python no changes are needed. **This deployment does not use a python virtual environment!**

-1. Please edit the following files with your values:
+1. Please edit ~/kolla-fountain/etc/kolla/globals.yml replacing the following with your values:

-~/kolla-fountain/etc/kolla/globals.yml

 openstack_release: "wallaby" # change this to your desired version!
 kolla_internal_vip_address: "172.20.208.200" # change this IP to your IP!